tpersp/EchoMosaic/IDEAS.md

 - [ ] Provide bulk toggle actions (e.g., include/exclude all).

-- [ ] “Slideshow sync”: sync transitions across all streams (e.g., all change every 10s together), to prevent them from changing at "random interval" when having multiple streams on one screen or near eachother.
+- [ ] “Slideshow sync”: sync transitions across all streams (e.g., all change every 10s together), to prevent them from changing at "random interval" when having multiple streams on one screen or near each other.

 - [ ] Low-bandwidth mode: auto-reduces image resolution for remote access.